 The Civil Design Appendix should be referenced, regarding all roads or utility relocations.
-No facility or utility relocations are anticipated; however, the Government will make a final determination of the relocations necessary for the construction, operation, or maintenance of the project after further analysis and completion and approval of the Final Attorney's Opinions of Compensability for each of the impacted utilities and facilities.
+USACE SWF Office of Counsel provided a formal opinion regarding the removal of the low water crossings and replacement with bridges.
+It is USACE SWF Office of Counsel's opinion that the three low water crossings proposed to be removed and replaced with bridges according to the project plans should be classified as LERRD relocation costs.
+However, the Government will make a final determination of the relocations necessary for the construction, operation, or maintenance of the project after further analysis and completion and approval of the Final Attorney's Opinions of Compensability for each of the impacted utilities and facilities.
 Cost estimates for the relocation of water lines, sanitary lines, gas lines, telephone lines, and electric lines can be found in the Cost/Spec Analysis Appendix.
-There does not appear to be any relocation of utility and facilities at this time.